isomerpages/mol-services/_government-services/buying-a-hdb/00g-keys.md

 third_nav_title: I want to buy a flat from HDB
 ---

-## Step 7 : Collect keys to your flat
+## Step 7 : Collect Keys to Your Flat

 #### Check your HDB Appointment